slowernews/wisdom-tldr/README.md

 People will describe your strengths, if you ask them why did you ask him for an interview.
 Than work from there.

 -->

+===
+###On higher ranks

+> *'Never outshine the master.'<br>
+'Know who you’re dealing with: do not offend the wrong person.'<br>
+'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

+HOWEVER, don't vow to the gatekeepers.

+> *'Most people are basically afraid of their superiors.
+Someone’s position does not make them important.
+You can replace them as quickly as they can replace you.
+It's a business relationship.'*